anselem7/File-Integrity-Monitoring-/README.md

 ```
 ### Hash Table

-Used to store baseline information in memory.
+Used to store baseline information in memory in key-value pairs.

-(Key) File Path	--> (Value) SHA-512 Hash
+File Path	--> SHA-512 Hash

 ## ⚙️ Functions
 ### CalculateFileHash()